A Field Guide To Personal Finance

 529

 After the Coverdell ESA, another solid option is the 529 plan.
-That being said there are good 529’s and bad 529’s depending on what investments they allow you to utilize within the plan and who administers it.
+There are good 529’s and bad 529’s depending on what investments they allow you to utilize within the plan and who administers it.
 The one offered by your bank is likely a bad one.
 I am a fan of the Vanguard 529 and is what we used for our children.

 Prepaid tuition

 I am not a fan of prepaid tuition.
 The proposed advantage here is that you are negating inflation rather than counting on gains from compound interest.
-I would rather bet on compound interest than hope for inflation and additionally not be subject to the constraints of a state’s prepaid tuition program.
-Additionally, in almost all cases it lacks the flexibility of application and transfer of beneficiary that the other options will afford you.
+I would rather bet on compound interest than hope for inflation.
+Additionally I do not want to be subject to the constraints of a state’s prepaid tuition program.
+In almost all cases it lacks the flexibility that an ESA or 529 will afford you.

 Healthcare